© Pengelly Photography

 Vicci Wardman is established as one of the most in-demand and versatile violists of her generation.
 She enjoyed a busy international career as a founder-member of the Sorrel String Quartet and has played Principal Viola in all the major UK orchestras.

-Included: accommodation based on sharing a twin or double bedded room, performances & lectures as described, breakfast, two lunches with water & coffee, dinner with wine, water & coffee, excursions & admissions, gratuities.
+Included: accommodation based on sharing a twin or double bedded room, performances & lectures as described, breakfast, two lunches with water & coffee, dinner with wine, water & coffee, excursions & admissions, gratuities & all taxes.

 Not Included: travel insurance, double room for single use supplement £205.
 Principal and junior suite upgrades available on request.